markusressel/barcode-server/README.md

 # barcode-server

-A simple daemon to read barcodes from a USB Barcode Scanner and forward them to some other service.
+A simple daemon to read barcodes from a USB Barcode Scanner and expose them to other service using a websocket API.

 # How to use